About Us

 Bonnie Alley

-Hi, I’m Bonnie!
-I lead Business Development at Discover Ames, where I get to champion the community and highlight all the reasons Ames and our surrounding areas are such incredible places to connect, collaborate, and celebrate.
-A big part of my role is attracting events, meetings, and conferences to Ames—showcasing everything our community has to offer and helping others experience it for themselves.
+I’m Bonnie, and I have the privilege of serving as Director of Business Development at Discover Ames, where I lead a talented team dedicated to attracting events, conferences, and meetings that showcase all the reason Ames is such incredible place to connect, collaborate, and celebrate.
+Together, we work to create meaningful experiences that not only highlight what makes Ames unique but also generate real economic impact for our region.
 Ames isn’t just where I work—it’s my home, and I’m passionate about helping others discover just how special it is.

 Mindy Bergstrom